dottedmag/ppow/README.md

 ## Symlinks

-Modd does not implicitly traverse symlinks.
+ppow does not implicitly traverse symlinks.
 To monitor a symlink, split the path specification and the matching pattern, like this:

 ```